netsody/netsody/drasyl-sdn/README.md

    sudo bash -c iptables-save > /etc/iptables/rules.v4
    ```

-## Running SDN Node as a Service
+## Running drasyl-sdn Daemon as a Service

-To ensure your SDN node runs automatically on system startup, follow the instructions for your operating system below.
+To ensure your drasyl-sdn daemon runs automatically on system startup, follow the instructions for your operating system below.

 ### macOS (LaunchDaemon)

 The following configuration assumes that `target/release/drasyl` has been moved to `/usr/local/bin/drasyl`.

 1. **Create the LaunchDaemon configuration file**
-   This file tells macOS to start the SDN node automatically at boot.
+   This file tells macOS to start the drasyl-sdn daemon automatically at boot.
    ```bash
    sudo tee /Library/LaunchDaemons/drasyl.plist > /dev/null <<EOF
    <?xml version="1.0" encoding="UTF-8"?>